Flash-X/Flash-X-docs/docs/source/Logfile.rst

 Accessor Functions and Timestep Data
 ------------------------------------

-Other units within Flash-X may make calls to write information, or stamp, the logfile.
-For example, the Driver unit calls the API routine after each timestep.
-The Grid unit calls whenever refinement occurs in an adaptive grid simulation.
-If there is an error that is caught in the code the API routine stamps the before aborting the code.
-Any unit can stamp the logfile with one of two routines which includes a data and time stamp along with a logfile message, or which simply writes a string to the .
+Other units within |flashx| may make calls to write information, or stamp, the logfile.
+For example, the ``Driver`` unit calls the API routine ``monitors/Logfile/Logfile_stamp`` after each timestep.
+The ``Grid`` unit calls ``monitors/Logfile/Logfile_stamp`` whenever refinement occurs in an adaptive grid simulation.
+If there is an error that is caught in the code the API routine ``Driver/Driver_abortFlash`` stamps the ``logfile`` before aborting the code.
+Any unit can stamp the logfile with one of two routines ``monitors/Logfile/Logfile_stamp`` which includes a data and time stamp along with a logfile message, or ``monitors/Logfile/Logfile_stampMessage`` which simply writes a string to the ``logfile``.

-The routine is overloaded so the user must use the interface file in the calling routine.
-The next snippit shows logfile output during the evolution loop of a Flash-X run.
+The routine ``monitors/Logfile/Logfile_stamp`` is overloaded so the user must use the interface file ``Logfile_interface.F90`` in the calling routine.
+The next snippit shows logfile output during the evolution loop of a |flashx| run.

 .. container:: codeseg